JuliaAI/MLJ.jl/README.md

 add "https://github.com/alan-turing-institute/MLJ.jl"
 ````

+Alternatively we also provide a [docker image](https://github.com/ysimillides/mlj-docker) with instructions in how to set it up.

 ### Known issues

-- The ScikitLearn SVM models will not work under Julia 1.0.3 but do work under Julia 1.1.
+- The ScikitLearn SVM models will not work under Julia 1.0.3 but do work under Julia 1.1 due to [Issue #29208](https://github.com/JuliaLang/julia/issues/29208)

 ### Getting started